-These are some of the notes presented by Dean Lockwood at a PGC/Glazier Basketball Coaching Clinic.
-Dean has been an assistant in the Tennessee Women’s Program for 12 years.
+These are some of the notes presented by Dean Lockwood.
+Dean is currently the Associate Head Women’s Coach at Michigan State.
+He was an assistant in the Tennessee Women’s Program for 15 years.
 He was also an assistant in their men’s program for 5 years.
 In between those stints at Tennessee, he has been the men’s head coach at Saginaw Valley State, and Northwood University.

 It takes more time and thought to plan practice to make it as competitive as possible.